 They have a long, long way to go before this can be considered a “nice” course and it will probably never get much respect with so many better options around, but it is good to see the improvements they have made to many of the fairways here.
 The current management seems to be doing something right even with the drought restrictions in effect.
 The layout will always be rather quirky, but kind of fun in its own way.

 Cresta Verde is a par-70 course that tops out at 6,065 yards from the blue tees.
-There are some funky angles and a lot of OB in play with houses lining most holes on the course.
+There are some funky angles and lots of OB in play with houses lining most holes on the course.
 Most of the greens are elevated and there are a few cool elevated tees as well.

 My favorite holes here have always been two of the par-3s, numbers 3 and 17.
 Both feature severely elevated tees and the 17th is especially fun the way it’s set up with the green really tucked in at the bottom and surrounded by trees and other trouble.